On the Convergence of AdaGrad(Norm) on $\R^{d}$: Beyond Convexity, Non-Asymptotic Rate and Acceleration: Convergence of AdaGradNorm on under -quasar convexity

-\end{lem} Lemma \ref{lem:Main-AdaGradNorm-Stoc-b_T} gives us an insight: $b_{t}=\widetilde{O}(1+\sigma\sqrt{t\log t})$.
+\end{lem} Lemma \ref{lem:Main-AdaGradNorm-Stoc-b_T} gives us an insight: $b_{t}=\widetilde{O}(1+\sigma\sqrt{t\log^{2\theta}t})$.
 Note that this can be expected since we know the classic choice of the step size for SGD is of the order of $O(1+\sigma\sqrt{t})$.
 Hence, if we are willing to accept extra $\log$ terms in the convergence guarantee, the appearance of $\log b_{t}$ is accommodatable.
-Inspired by this, we can introduce our novel technique, which, to the best of our knowledge, is the first method that allows us to analyze the standard Stochastic AdaGradNorm on $\R^{d}$. \begin{lem} Suppose $F$ satisfies Assumptions 1 and 3 then
+Next we will introduce our novel technique, which, to the best of our knowledge, is the first method that allows us to analyze the standard Stochastic AdaGradNorm on $\R^{d}$. \begin{lem} Suppose $F$ satisfies Assumptions 1 and 3 then

 \end{lem} \begin{proof}[Proof sketch] Starting from the $\gamma$-quasar convexity, with simple transformations, we obtain